sbrenner132/cs103a-cpa02/README.md

 Where you can replace each instance of the template literals with your own values.

+Alternatively, feel free to reach out to `samuelbrenner@brandeis.edu` to possibly have access to the real values.

 Once that process is completed, if no other environment or process variables need to be set, the app can be run with:

 ```bash